4d/docs/website/translated_docs/es/REST/{dataClass}.md

 ### Example

-Return all the data for a specific datastore class.
+Return all the data for a specific dataclass.

  `GET  /rest/Company`